 - connect() - Connect the parts of an experiment to the experiment in Trains, including hyperparameter dictionaries, input and output models, configuration dictionaries, and class enumeration labels.

 - get_logger() - Create a logger object which you can use for explicit reporting.

-- get_task() - Get a reference to any experiment in Trains by Task Id, or task and project name.
+- get_task() - Get a reference to any experiment in Trains by Task Id, task name and project name, or task name only.

 - register_artifact() - Store an artifact which is dynamically synchronized with Trains.

 - get_registered_artifacts() - After you register an artifact, retrieve a reference to it, manipulate the artifact in your code, and the changes are updated in Trains.

 - upload_artifact() - Upload static (one-time) artifacts (which do not synchronize with Trains).

 - get_model_config_dict() - Get the configuration as a dictionary and then easily work with it in your code.